 When it comes to travel, few things more stressful than the airport.
 Getting there (they’re never close to your house, it seems), parking, going through security, getting manhandled by TSA and then paying obscene prices for airport food and drinks all make for a less than pleasant experience.
 Throw in a flight delay and those blaring loudspeaker announcements every 90 seconds… the combination is enough to really put even a holiday traveler on edge!

 That’s why airport lounges are great.
 They provide a much needed refuge to escape the airport chaos, at least temporarily.
 But paying for a Priority Pass membership isn’t exactly cheap…

 - $99 annual fee

 - $0 for first 10 visits, then $27/visit after that

 But why pay those prices?
 You can get free airport lounge access with a credit card.
 In fact, when you compare the numbers, I have no clue why anyone would buy a Priority Pass membership by itself, when the annual fee of a credit card is comparable.

-Here are some excellent credit cards that give a free Priority Pass membership – or – they offer it at a reduced rate.
+Below are some well-known credit cards that provide a Priority Pass membership along with their standard membership fee or at a greatly reduced rate.

 American Express Platinum